"Fish fingers all in a line. The milk bottles stand empty."

 Lysol (1992)

 This release got the boys into a "Carbona Not Glue," lawsuit type situation with the company that makes Lysol, leading to an ordeal, where the album had to be released with a sticker covering up the name, before they pressed it again under the name "Melvins."
 Hey, giant chemical and solvent manufacturing corporations - people use your products to get high!
 From turpentine to airplane glue to Mop N Glo, someone somewhere will figure out a way to drink, huff or otherwise ingest it, to give themselves a buzz.
 That's actually really sad, but threatening to sue bands who make reference to this on albums will not make a difference.
 Rant over.
+This album is Joe Preston's introduction to the band - and his grand finale all wrapped into one, as the only "proper," full band release (he is also featured on one of their three Kiss homage solo albums.)

 The juggernaut of "Hung Bunny," slowly builds, led by Dale's sparse, deliberate drumming and